The Power of Prayer

 At Queensferry & Dalmeny Parish churches we are developing an active prayer ministry.
 Prayer can be personal just to you or it can be communal, as when we pray in worship.

 To facilitate personal prayers we have a group known as the Prayer Circle who pray at home on their own and in confidence for people in our church or community who are in need of prayer.
-They also like to give thanks for special events like births and marriages.Prayer Request cards are available in the pews and there is a link here also.
-Prayer request button which opens a form;
+They also like to give thanks for special events like births and marriages.Prayer Request cards are available in the pews, or click here to email a request for a prayer.

 Our home groups also hold a time of prayer each time they meet.

 We open and close our business meetings with prayer asking God to help us work together for the good of the church and community.